LOADING ...

 Bess, the daughter,

-Plaiting a dark red love-knot into her black hair.
+Plaiting a dark red into her long black hair.

 Iv